 Access to quality health care is essential for quality of life in any community.
-From access to emergency services and family practitioners, to specialists, laboratories, and mental health services, access to health care provides opportunities for all to live healthy, fulfilling lives.
+From access to emergency services and family practitioners to specialists, laboratories, and mental health services, access to health care provides opportunities for all to live healthy, fulfilling lives.
 New health care technology developments offer not only new treatments and methods of diagnosis, but also greater access to health care providers via the internet.
-This is especially critical for two primary groups: 1) those living in rural communities that may not have a local presence for various specialty health care providers, and 2) those unable to physically visit a doctor's office due to medical conditions or other issues.
+This is especially critical for two primary groups: 1) those living in rural communities who may not have a local presence for various specialty health care providers, and 2) those unable to physically visit a doctor's office due to medical conditions or other issues.

-The data in the following charts show the connectivity and use of technology among health care facilities in the community compared to those in other communities participating in Connected Nation's Connected program.
+The data in the following charts show the connectivity and use of technology among health care facilities in the community, compared to those in other communities participating in Connected Nation's Connected program.
 These data should be used to make informed decisions and implement solutions for improving connectivity in the community.

-Data from San Saba County represent survey responses collected between January 2021 and August 2021.
-During this time, two San Saba County health care facilities answered this survey.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and August 31, 2021.
+Data from Clay County represent survey responses collected between September and November 2021.
+During this time, three Clay County health care facilities answered this survey.
+Data from all Connected communities represent survey responses collected between January 1, 2017, and November 30, 2021.
 As more communities participate in the Connected program, these figures are likely to change.